casperr04/link-shortener-spring/README.md

 ## Getting Started
 Link shortener is a Spring Boot application built using Maven.
-You can build a jar file and run it from the command line.

 Firstly, you will need to set up PostgreSQL, which can be downloaded from here. https://www.postgresql.org/download/